Backyard Deer Deterrents: the dirt on keeping deer out of your garden without breaking the bank.

 In my opinion the sound puts a deer in caution mode, but it's the movement that usually provokes bolting.

-Posted Wednesday afternoon, August 4th, 2010 Tags: deer deterrent
+Posted late Wednesday evening, August 4th, 2010 Tags: deer deterrent

 how to protect from rain and wind